pdenapo/d_mpdecimal/README.md

 # d-mpdecimal

 [mpdecimal](https://www.bytereef.org/mpdecimal/) is a package for correctly-rounded arbitrary precision decimal floating point arithmetic writter by Stefan Krah.
+Starting from Python-3.3, libmpdec is the basis for Python’s decimal module.

 This project offers bindings and a wrapper for using limpdec from D language.